 The design and engineering for the process plant expansion are complete and all major equipment has been ordered with most either on site or in transit.
-Following the completion of the commissioning of the gravity circuit, work on the balance of the plant expansion will commence.
 This work includes modifications to the crushing circuit, including installation of a larger secondary crusher, expansion of flotation circuit including installation of new cleaner-recleaner circuit, upgrade of process control system together with various pumps, pipes and installation of various ancillary equipment.